HeardLibrary/digital-scholarship/script/jupyter.md

 There are many tutorials on the web for using Jupyter notebooks, so we won't repeat that information here.
 Here's [one tutorial for beginners](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) and [more detailed documentation](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Notebook%20Basics.html).

+You can also integrate slide shows with Jupyter notebooks using RISE.
+See [this page](https://rise.readthedocs.io/en/stable/) for more information.

 ## Quitting Jupyter notebooks

 When you are done with the notebook itself, save it by clicking on the save button (if desired) before closing the notebook's tab in the browser.